AliaksandrTsimokhau/aws-mentoring/materials/10_security_identity_&_compliance/tasks/Readme.md

 }
 ```

-***Verification:***
+**Verification:**

-1. credentials retrieval from **AWS CLI** for the newly created user
+1. Credentials retrieval from AWS CLI for the newly created user.

-2. authorize in AWS CLI using credentials from the previous step
+2. Authorize in **AWS CLI** using credentials from the previous step.

-3. write file to an existing s3 bucket to test full access using AWS CLI
+3. Write file to an existing s3 bucket using AWS CLI, to test full access.

-4. perform role assuming using command `aws sts assume-role`
+4. Perform role assuming using command `aws sts assume-role`

-5. authorize in AWS CLI using credentials from the previous step
+5. Authorize in **AWS CLI** using credentials from the previous step.

-6. make sure that you are authorized by using role
+6. Make sure that you are authorized by using role.

-7. make a try to write file from step 2
+7. Make a try to write file to an existing s3 bucket as in step 3.

-8. copy file from s3, that was uploaded in step, using **AWS CLI**
+8. Copy file from s3, that was uploaded in step 3, using **AWS CLI**.

 ***Solution levels (could be done in a sequence):***

-**Basic** - create IAM roles and user using AWS Console and policy generator, proceed with verification from cli
+- Basic - create IAM roles and user using AWS Console and policy generator, proceed with verification from AWS CLI.
-**Medium** - create everything using AWS cli (hint: use policies in json format from Basic level) and proceed with verification
+- Medium - create everything using AWS CLI (hint: use policies in json format from Basic level) and proceed with verification.
-**Pro** - create everything using IaC approach with CloudFormation/Terraform, proceed with verification from cli
+- Pro - create everything using IaC approach with CloudFormation/Terraform, proceed with verification from AWS CLI.

 #### Benefits / Outcomes / Pros and Cons / Summary

 1. Almost everything in AWS is tied with IAM.
 2. Usage of AWS managed and custom managed policies.
 3. Understanding of IAM roles precedence.
 4. Understanding of service-managed roles.
 5. Assuming roles practice and key points.
 6. Instance-profile
 7. Resource-based policies

 #### Tearing down